rimonhanna/Spotify-To-Youtube/README.md

 A simplistic way to find songs from a Spotify playlist and add them to a YouTube Music playlist.<br>

 # How does it work? 😮
-All you gotta do is insert your <b> >>PUBLIC<< </b> <a href="http://www.spotify.com">Spotify</a> playlist URL when prompted, then the app will automatically search all songs from that playlist on <a href="http://music.youtube.com">YouTube Music</a> and automatically add them to a playlist of your choice.
+After doing some simple configuration.
+All you gotta do is insert your <b> >>PUBLIC<< </b> <a href="http://www.spotify.com">Spotify</a> playlist URL in the configuration file, then the app will automatically search all songs from that playlist on  <a href="http://music.youtube.com">YouTube Music</a> and automatically add them to a playlist of your choice.
 Check below for instructions on how to make it work:

 # How to use it?
 1 - To use the script, you gotta register an app as a developer on Spotify.<br>